kalistamp/W1f1_k1t/README.md

 # T00ls:

-bettercap -	Go - Linux/Windows/macOS/Android -	bettercap is the Swiss army knife for network attacks and monitoring.
+bettercap -	bettercap is the Swiss army knife for network attacks and monitoring.

-WiFi Pumpkin - Python - Linux/Windows/macOS/Android -	Framework for Rogue Wi-Fi Access Point Attack.
+WiFi Pumpkin -	Framework for Rogue Wi-Fi Access Point Attack.

-Aircrack-ng - C - Linux/Windows/macOS - Aircrack-ng suite of tools for monitoring and packet injection.
+Aircrack-ng - Aircrack-ng suite of tools for monitoring and packet injection.

-Airgeddon	- Shell -	Linux/Windows/macOS	- This is a multi-use bash script for Linux systems to audit wireless networks.
+Airgeddon - This is a multi-use bash script for Linux systems to audit wireless networks.

-Airbash - C -	Linux/Windows/macOS - A POSIX-compliant, fully automated WPA PSK handshake capture script aimed at penetration testing.
+Airbash - A POSIX-compliant, fully automated WPA PSK handshake capture script aimed at penetration testing.

 Wifiphisher - Wifiphisher is a rogue Access Point framework for conducting red team engagements or Wi-Fi security testing.